jessamynsmith/django-wkhtmltopdf-example/README.md

     which wkhtmltopdf
     ln -s /path/to/wkhtmltopdf wkhtmltopdf  # Must use the value retrieved in the previous step

-Install postgresql if desired.
-If you don't use postgresql, the app will use sqlite.
+If you don't configure postgresql, the app will use sqlite.
 If you use postgresql, you need an additional environment variable:

     export DATABASE_URL='postgres://<username>@127.0.0.1:5432/django_wkhtmltodpf_example'